nicebots-xyz/botkit/readme.md

 - **Configurable**: The bot's configuration, including enabled extensions and bot token, is managed through a `config.yml` file.
 - **Easy Setup**: Botkit simplifies the setup process by providing a well-structured project template and configuration management.
 - **Integrated Backend**: Botkit provides an easy way of having a Quart (flask-like) webserver running alongside your bot, with the ability to add routes and endpoints.
+- **Useful Scripts**: Botkit includes useful scripts for managing your bot's listing on top.gg and other bot lists, such as discord's app directory.

 ## Requirements